 Washington DC Homicide Lawyer

-When facing a Homicide charge in the District of Columbia, a skilled Washington DC homicide attorney can help guide you throughout the complexities of the legal system.
+When facing a homicide charge in the District of Columbia, a skilled Washington, DC homicide Lawyer can help guide you throughout the complexities of the legal system.
 Here is some basic information you should know as you begin your defense.

 In Washington DC, the distinction between first degree and second degree murder is that first degree murder requires premeditation, while second degree murder requires only proof of malice after the thought.